-Payout is based on comprehensive performance measurement and phased to coincide with an appropriate risk time horizon.
+Payout is based on a bonus pool approach providing for a comprehensive performance measurement at individual and at Group/Country/Division level and it provides for the elimination of the predetermined individual "bonus opportunity".
+Moreover, the payout is phased to coincide with an appropriate risk time horizon.
 The design features of Executive incentive plans are aligned with shareholder interests and long-term, firm-wide profitability, providing for an appropriate allocation of a performance related incentive in cash and in shares, upfront and deferred.